Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Drow Matron Mother.md

     \ The drow targets one creature she can see within 60 feet of her and attempts\
     \ to expel it from her presence.
 The target must succeed on a DC 19 Strength saving\
     \ throw or be flung 2d6 × 10 feet through the air.
 A creature smashed into a\
-    \ solid object takes dice: 1d6|avg (1d6) bludgeoning damage for every 10 feet\
+    \ solid object takes dice: 1d6|avg|noform (1d6) bludgeoning damage for every\
-    \ moved.
-If released in midair, the creature takes falling damage as normal.  " "name": ""
+    \ 10 feet moved.
+If released in midair, the creature takes falling damage as normal.\
+    \  "
+  "name": ""
 "source":
 - "MPMM"